Pandora: Documentation en: PandoraFMS Engineering

 - tlink: Links showed at the console menu lower side.

-- tnetwork_component_group: Groups to classify the network components.
+- tnetwork_component_group: Groups to classify network components.

-- tnota: Notes associated to an incident.
+- tnota: Notes associated to an incidence.

-- torigen: Possible origins of an incident.
+- torigen: Possible source of an incidence.

 - trecon_task: Recon tasks the Recon Server performs.